bibleexchange/courses/_translations/synoptic-gospels/004_luke/0401_introduction_to_luke.md

 - Only Luke tells of Jesus’ visit to the temple when He was a youth
 - It gives us the fullest account of His birth

-- Ina mengi kuhusu Maria
+- kuna mengi kuhusu Maria
 - Luka tu anaelezea juu ya ziara ya wachungaji
 - Luka tu anasema juu ya ziara ya Yesu kwenye hekalu alipokuwa kijana
-- Inatupa akaunti kamili ya kuzaliwa kwake
+- Inatupa mwongozo kamili ya kuzaliwa kwake

 #### Luke begins his account a great deal further in the past than the other Synoptic Gospels

-#### Luka anaanza akaunti yake mengi zaidi katika siku za nyuma kuliko Maandiko mengine ya Synoptic
+#### Luka anaanza mjadala wake mwingi zaidi katika siku za nyuma kuliko Maandiko mengine ya muhtasari

 We learn about His childhood: